Jetbeam M2S WP-RX LEP flashlight review

 Anodization across the light looks good, without blemishes or damages.
 I noticed that I can actually unscrew the bezel, which is a little unusual with this type of light.

 The first thing I realized is that the bezel can be unscrewed.
 There is no glue or anything.
 Especially with LEP flashlight I have not encountered that yet.
 They are usually glued so people can’t open it up and damage anything.

 The bezel has slightly crenulated.
 And although I personally like flat bezels because of how they look, I do like crenulated bezels.
 Especially for the reason that you can see if the light is turned on when it stands with the head on a flat surface.

-I can’t really say much else but have a look at the pictures to see it for yourself.
+I can’t say much else, but look at the pictures to see it for yourself.